krithin/tileguide/README.md

 ### Manual deploy

-As an alternative to the docker build you can also clone this repository into your `$GOPATH` and use standard golang tooling (`go get && go build`) to build the server.
+As an alternative to the docker build you can also clone this repository into your `$GOPATH` and use standard golang tooling (`go install && go build`) to build the server.